EPIC The Irish Emigration Museum

 EPIC The Irish Immigration Museum have completed the Covid19 Safety Charter.

 Discover why 10 million people left Ireland, and the impact they had throughout the world.
-It is EPIC's belief that Ireland’s rich history should not compiled into a long list of names and dates, and at EPIC Museum, you will get under the skin of Ireland's fascinating history and enjoy a museum experience like no other.
+It is EPIC's belief that Ireland’s rich history should not be compiled into a long list of names and dates, and at EPIC Museum, you will get under the skin of Ireland's fascinating history and enjoy a museum experience like no other.

 Get hands on with Irish culture and its past at this fully interactive museum – swipe through video galleries, dance through motion sensor quizzes, and listen to remastered audio from 100 years ago.